 The motives of adversaries are likely to differ along with their capacity, interests, and strategies.
 Are they interested in discrediting your organization?
 Perhaps they are intent on silencing your message?
 Or maybe they see your organization as competition and want to gain an edge?
 It is important to understand an adversary's motivation because doing so can help your organization better assess the threats it might pose.

 What threats does your organization face?
 And how likely and high-impact are they?

 As you identify possible threats, you are likely to end up with a long list which can be overwhelming.
 You may feel any efforts would be pointless, or not know where to begin.
 To help empower your organization to take productive next steps, it is helpful to analyze each threat based upon two factors: the likelihood that the threat will take place; and the impact if it does.

 To measure the impact of a threat, think about what your world would look like if the threat actually did occur.
-Ask questions like “how has the threat harmed us as an organization and as people, physically and mentally?”, “how long-lasting is the effect?”, “does this create other harmful situations?”, and “how does it hamper our ability to achieve our organizational goals now and into the future?”
+Ask questions like “How has the threat harmed us as an organization and as people, physically and mentally?”, “How long-lasting is the effect?”, “Does this create other harmful situations?”, and “How does it hamper our ability to achieve our organizational goals now and in the future?”
 As you answer these questions, consider if the threat is low, medium, or high impact.